freddielloyd/BBE_thesis/README.md

 how opinions are communicated.
 This method builds upon the Bounded Confidence (opinion dynamics model by using utilising a fuzzy logic system for the determination of agent-specific interaction weights.
 In addition to exploring the effects of this model within BBE, we introduce a method that introduces varying degrees of ambiguity into interactions before they occur.
-To further increase the realism of the in- teractions between agents, a network structure is implemented into the population via the Watts-Strogatz method.
+To further increase the realism of the interactions between agents, a network structure is implemented into the population via the Watts-Strogatz method.
 The impact of using such a structure in selecting the agent-bettors for an interaction is explored, from a completely random process to the direct neighbours of an agent.
 A novel method for selecting participants based on their degree of connection to the bettor initiating the interaction is then explored